-Sea bass has an affinity with Asian spicing, as long as it's kept quite subtle
+Sea bass has an affinity with Asian spicing as long as it's kept quite subtle.
+We've used ginger, lime and soy sauce

 - 4 whole sea bass, gutted and descaled (get your fishmonger to do this)